puttak/Heat-Pipe-Reactor/README.md

     (b)postProcess: This function is used to post-proccess heating source distribution and generate forcing function for Nektar++.

     (c)editCellTemperature: This function is used to edit temperature of cells in geometry.xml.

+    (d)editForcefile: This function is used to edit 'Force.pts', which can deliver forcing data to Nektar++

+    (e)getCellTemperature: Get temperature of cells from tempearature of nodes

 3.Define_Nektar.py includes functions for operating Nektar++: